 14. Certificate

-(1) The Chief Officer may issue a certificate certifying a fence to be an animal-proof fence within the meaning of the Act.
+(1) The Director General may issue a certificate certifying a fence to be an animal-proof fence within the meaning of the Act.

 (2) The certificate shall stipulate the class of declared animal the fence is intended to contain.

+[Regulation 14 amended in Gazette 17 Dec 2010 p.
+6421-2.]

 15. Maintenance of fencing

 (1) A certificate holder shall maintain an animal-proof fence in good repair, order and condition so as to prevent the escape of the declared animal stipulated in the certificate from the land around which the fence is erected.

-(2) Where, in the opinion of the Chief Officer or an authorised person, an animal-proof fence is not maintained as required by subregulation (1) the Protection Board may improve, alter, repair or renew the animal-proof fence and the owners of the land shall pay to the Protection Board, per metre —
+(2) Where, in the opinion of the Director General or an authorised person, an animal-proof fence is not maintained as required by subregulation (1) the Director General may improve, alter, repair or renew the animal-proof fence and the owners of the land shall pay to the Director General, per metre —

 (a) for improvement, alteration or repair —